MaKcm14/one-team/README.md

 ``` bash
 docker compose up db
 ```
-Wait for a minute until let the PostgreSQL start.
+Wait for a minute until the PostgreSQL start.

 Apply migrations.
 Copy your **DSN** from the config.yaml to the `docker-compose.yaml` in `migrate` service's command to apply the migrations.
 ``` bash